Detroit News: Trump recorded pressuring Michigan canvassers not to certify 2020 vote - KTVZ

 McDaniel said in a statement Thursday, “What I said publicly and repeatedly at the time, as referenced in my letter on Nov.
 21, 2020, is that there was ample evidence that warranted an audit.”

-CNN is currently attempting to reach Monica Palmer for comment on the recording.
+CNN is currently attempting to reach Palmer for comment on the recording.
+Hartmann died in late 2021.

 According to the Detroit News, Trump also told the officials on the call that Republicans had been “cheated on this election” and “everybody knows Detroit is crooked as hell,” according to the Detroit News.
 He asked, “How can anybody sign” the election certification “when you have more votes than people,” referring to his false claim that large numbers of dead people voted in Michigan.